- Your State

 Recently we talked to an Oregon public charter school with a dual enrollment program, Baker Early College.
 “The whole point of the early college is if a student is ready to go to college while they’re in high school, we want to facilitate and make that happen,” described superintendent Daniel Huld.
 “Our students complete all of their classes at the local community colleges.
 In the case of eastern Oregon, we actually have students going to Eastern Oregon University.”

 You can also choose magnet schools!
 Magnet schools are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 At a magnet school, all the subjects are taught through the lenses of that specific track.
-Oregon has several magnet schools scattered throughout the state.
+There are several magnet schools in Oregon.
+For example, you can read about Bend La Pine School District’s magnet choices, Portland Public Schools’ choices, and Beaverton Schools’ magnet choices.
 If there is one near you with a theme that interests your child, this could be an exciting choice to consider.

 For additional information about school choices in Oregon, visit these resources:

-Oregon celebrated National School Choice Week 2020 with a record-breaking 412 events and activities across the state.
+Oregon celebrated National School Choice Week 2021 with 264 virtual events and activities across the state.
 Click the button below to learn more about school choice in Oregon.

 "Shining a spotlight on effective educational options for every child"